delomast/GTsEagle/README.md

 To run dmxc, use one of the following syntax options:

 dmxc /path/to/BCsplit_file.csv /path/to/library.fq
-  Note: using this syntax implies using as many threads as your system has cores
+  Note: using this syntax implies using as many threads as your system has

 or

 dmxc -bc /path/to/BCsplit_file.csv -lib /path/to/library.fq -t max_number_threads_to_use
-  Note: the -t is optional, if it is not specified, then this implies using as many threads as your system has cores
+  Note: the -t is optional, if it is not specified, then this implies using as many threads as your system has